hoz-efa/hoz-efa.github.io/README.md

 - **Skills Overview**: Displays my technical and professional skills categorized for easy navigation.

-- **Contact Form**: Features a contact form powered by [Web3Forms](https://web3forms.com/) for users to send me messages directly from the website.
+- **Contact Form**: This features a contact form powered by [Web3Forms](https://web3forms.com/) that allows users to send me messages directly from the website.

 - **Social Media Integration**: Includes links to my GitHub, LinkedIn, WhatsApp, and Telegram profiles for easy connection.